moore/borromean/spec/ring.md

 ## Overview

 To solve these challenges borromean works by dividing the flash up into equal size regions.
-Each collection is implemented as a append only data structure where new writes are added to the head region and data can only be freed by truncating the tail.
+Each collection is implemented as an append only data structure where new writes are added to the head region and data can only be freed by truncating the tail.
 For each collection stored in the borromean database there is a current head region, and a collection id which is tracked by the storage system.
-The use of the data in each region is left to the implantation of the specific collection type.
+The use of the data in each region is left to the implementation of the specific collection type.

 The storage system also keeps a free list of regions that are